Does this test have other names?

 This test measures the amount of the protein troponin in your blood.

 Troponin is found in cells in your heart muscle.
-When these cells are injured—most
+When these cells are injured, they

-often because the heart isn't getting enough oxygen and nutrients—they can release
+the heart isn't getting enough oxygen and nutrients.

-Measuring your levels of troponin often can quickly tell your healthcare provider
+Measuring your troponin level often can quickly tell your healthcare provider whether

-whether you are having a heart attack.
-During a heart attack, an artery that feeds
+you are having a heart attack.
+During a heart attack, an artery that feeds your heart

 Why do I need this test?